ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-thunks-to-perform-side-effects.md

   addedProduct: action((state, payload) => {
     state.productIds.push(payload);
   }),
-  //  👇 change our addProduct action into a thunk that calls the service
+  //  👇 refactor our addProduct action into a thunk which will call the service
   addProduct: thunk(async (actions, payload) => {
     // call our service
     await basketService.addProductToBasket(payload);
-    // then dispatch an action to update state after the service call completes actions.addedProduct(payload);
+    // then dispatch an action to update state actions.addedProduct(payload);
   }),
   // ...